alexa/massive/README.md

 ## News

+* 29 Jul 2022: We have extended the deadline for MMNLU-22 evaluation to Sep 2nd.
+Additionally, besides the winners of the “full dataset” and “zero-shot” categories, we plan to select one team (“organizer’s choice award”) to present their findings at the workshop.
+This choice will be made based on the promise of the approach, not just on model evaluation scores.
 * 25 Jul 2022: The unlabeled evaluation set for the [Massively Multilingual NLU 2022 Competition](https://mmnlu-22.github.io/Competition/) has been released.
-Please note that (1) the eval data is unlabeled, meaning that the keys `scenario`, `intent`, and `annot_utt` are not present, and (2) the intent and slot maps from your previous training run should be used when creating a new huggingface-style dataset using `create_hf_dataset.py`.
+Please note that (1) the eval data is unlabeled, meaning that the keys `scenario`, `intent`, and `annot_utt` are not present, as well as any judgment data, and (2) the intent and slot maps from your previous training run should be used when creating a new huggingface-style dataset using `create_hf_dataset.py`.
 More details can be found in the section with heading "MMNLU-22 Eval" below.

 ## Quick Links